Gaetz/node-training/07.item-marketplace/lecture-notes.md

 ## Serializing errors

-If we add a lot of errors, the error handler will become too large and, as a consequence, unmanageable.
+If we add a lot of error types, the error handler will become too large and, as a consequence, unmanageable.

 We will also use the package to make express handling async errors:
 ```
 npm install express-async-errors
 ```

-Create a new `custom-error.ts` abstract class :
+Create a new `custom-error.ts` abstract class:
 ```
 export abstract class CustomError extends Error {
     abstract statusCode: number     // number member variable